On finite quotients of surface braid groups having order at most $127$: From Topology to Combinatorial Group Theory: Diagonal double Kodaira Structures

-From the definition, it follows \begin{proposition} A finite group $G$ is an admissible braid quotient of type $(b, \, n)$ if and only if it admits a diagonal double Kodaira structure of type $(b, \, n)$. \end{proposition}

-As Proposition \ref{prop:ddks-equivalent} makes clear, the classification of admissible braid quotients is equivalent to the classification of finite groups that admit diagonal double Kodaira structures.
+via an admissible braid epimorphism $\varphi \colon \mathsf{P}_2(\Sigma_b) \to G$ of type $(b, \, n)$.
+By definition, the classification of admissible braid quotients is equivalent to the classification of finite groups that admit diagonal double Kodaira structures.
 In the ensuing sections, we complete this classification for groups of order at most $127$.